 This is achieved through one-on-one sessions and immersive experiences in wilderness landscapes.

-While Inner Wilderness is based in Melbourne, provision is made to work in person elsewhere in Australia and in the U.S.A.
-Sessions can be held non-locally through Skype.
+While Inner Wilderness is based in Sydney, provision is made to work in person elsewhere in Australia and non-locally through Skype.

 At a particular point in time my perspective shifted.
 During an intense stage of healing and inner reformation I came to recognise both the hurts of the past and the adversities of the present as exceptional teachers… radically instructive and deeply meaningful.
 All at once my life ceased to resemble anything it had been before and instead became an extraordinary adventure of self-discovery and inner development.
 Existence itself was unmasked as the supreme teacher and every moment became a rich opportunity for learning, growth and deeper connection.
 In this way the kindling of spiritual development was ignited.

 This adventure is an ongoing one that has often called upon all of my resources of fortitude and perseverance.
 I imagine this is the same for anyone who sincerely undertakes the sacred pilgrimage to wholeness and selfhood.
 Many profound experiences have served to inform and shape my being, some clearing and carving me hollow, and others serving to transform and revitalise.
 As my path unfurled a more authentic life vision emerged.
 It became clear that I was uniquely suited to assisting others in their own journey of unfoldment.
 This multifaceted yet singular endeavour has been the focus of my study and work ever since.